John Katan: Early career

 On July 1, 1928, less than two weeks before his 27th birthday, Katan made his pro debut in Milk River, Alberta.
 His success as an amateur followed him in the professional ranks.
 Within four months, Katan was wrestling bouts against Canadian Heavyweight Champion Jack Taylor at the Majestic Theatre in Lethbridge, Alberta.
 The Red Deer Advocate reported that many wrestling fans believed Katan would be the next Canadian champion based on his performance against Taylor.
 By 1929, he was working in Ontario for Jack Corcoran's Queensbury Athletic Club.
 In the 1930s, Katan appeared for various promotions throughout Canada and the United States: American Wrestling Association, Al Haft Sports, Eastern Sports Enterprises, Great Lakes Athletic Club, Gulf Athletic Club, Jack Curley Promotions, Ray Fabiani Sports and Tom Packs Sports Enterprises.

 Katan met Jim Londos, the reigning World Heavyweight Championship, for a two-out-of-three falls title match in Chattanooga, Tennessee on June 9, 1931.
 Six-thousand spectators turned out to Soldiers and Sailors Memorial Auditorium to see Londos retain his title.
 Katan was rendered unconscious for ten minutes following the first fall, but demanded the match be re-started when he regained consciousness.
-Police stepped in an stopped the fight when Londos put Katan in a headlock.
+Police stepped in and stopped the fight when Londos put Katan in a headlock.
 The United Press International reported that Katan suffered a concussion.

 On December 31, 1932, Everett Marshall was suspended by the National Wrestling Association after refusing to wrestle Katan.
 A previous bout between the two men earlier that month in Kansas City had ended in controversy and the Missouri State Athletic Commission ordered a rematch.
 The suspension was lifted on January 9, 1933, after Marshall agreed to another match with Katan.

 While working for Jim Crockett Promotions during the mid-1930s, Katan headlined two of the biggest attended shows in the promotion's history.
 The first was in Richmond, Virginia against Jim Browning on January 17, 1936, a best two-out-of-three falls match with Katan losing via referee's decision when Browning injured his leg.
 This was followed by a bout against Dr. Len Hall on January 31, 1936, another best two-out-of-three falls match which Hall won in two straight falls.
 Both matches were held at the Richmond City Auditorium and were seen by a then record four-thousand fans.